 The certified nursing assistant (CNA) or State Tested Nursing Assistant (STNA) is available to patients to provide assistance with personal care.
 He or she will make scheduled visits to assist the patient with bathing, dressing, shaving, nail care and hair care.
 The certified nursing assistant may also help with household duties necessary for the care of the patient such as changing bed linens.

 Licensed therapists are available as deemed necessary to hospice patients to provide physical therapy, occupational therapy, speech therapy and dietary consultations for the patient’s comfort, and to assist in enabling patients to live to the fullest of their abilities.

 The hospice chaplains are available to provide spiritual care to patients and families who want it, regardless of their faith.
 They remain respectful of the religious beliefs of the patient and family.
 At a patient's or family members' request, the chaplain will contact the clergy of their choice to provide them with spiritual resources.

 Hospice Patient Care Volunteers

 The hospice patient care volunteers are well-trained unpaid staff members who are available to provide emotional and social support, companionship and caregiver relief.
 They usually provide services for up to four hours a week and are dedicated to assisting patients and families.
 Volunteers are assigned to patients upon request.

 Bereavement begins long before the death of a patient.
-An evaluation of the anticipated grief of the family is communicated to the bereavement department during the patient’s illness.
-The Bereavement Coordinator works with the rest of the hospice team to help make the bereavement process easy as possible.
+An evaluation of the anticipated grief of the family is communicated to the bereavement coordinator during the patient’s illness.
+The Bereavement Coordinator works with the rest of the hospice team to help make the bereavement process as easy as possible.
 The Bereavement Coordinator and staff of bereavement volunteers are available to offer support and counseling for up to one year following the death of the patient.